kigster/back-seat-driver/README.md

 * Un-timed moves, such as "go backward" indefinitely
 * Turn by angle, computed based on the the wheel ratio coefficient that can be adjusted for each size of tire
 * Much more linear speed curve, when mapping from speed in % from 0 to 100, to Servo microseconds.
-Using ```arctan()``` function allows to flatten out uneven Servo speed response curve (see graph in the PDF for Parallax Arduino Robot Shield Kit).
+Using ```tan()``` function allows to flatten out uneven Servo speed response curve (see graph in the PDF for Parallax Arduino Robot Shield Kit).

 ## Design Boundary